 Walking in the World as a Friend

 "What do we do that makes us Quakers?"
 Follow how essential Quaker practices weave together the individual, Quaker community and Spirit, creating a unique, vital and transformative dynamic.
-View 15 short, free videos, great discussion starters, and purchase the...
+The 15 short, free videos are great discussion starters.
+You can purchase...

 Guidelines for Virtual Meetings, Northern Yearly Meeting